Russian opposition to NATO enlargement: Historical context

 In this regard, some scholars consider that during February 1990 there was a significant change of position, which nullified the offer of NATO non-expansion, removing the opportunity for the Soviets to accept it.
 On the other hand, it is argued that the Soviet leadership had cause to consider the early assurances to still stand.

 During a meeting on May 31, 1990, Gorbachev directly supported the wording of the joint public statement proposed by Bush: "The United States is unequivocally in favor of united Germany's membership in NATO, however, if it makes a different choice, we would not contest it, we will respect it."

 Between the nomination of the "special status" in spring 1990 and the signing of the settlement agreement in autumn, Western leaders sought to reassure the USSR: the calculation was that they would approve Germany's unification and NATO membership if there were "sufficient sweeteners" about collective security and "appropriate assurances" regarding Soviet security needs.
 The Americans told them that the unification of Germany, "transformation" of NATO (shifting its emphasis from a military role to a political one) and strengthening of the role of the CSCE "would not yield winners and losers", but "would produce a new legitimate European structure [...] that would be inclusive", that US policy was not aimed at obtaining a "unilateral advantage", nor the separation of Eastern Europe from the Soviet Union, and that the US wanted the USSR to be "integrated [...] into the new Europe".
 Similar themes were part of the "London Declaration on a Transformed North Atlantic Alliance" adopted in July 1990.
 These assurances from the US and NATO found favour with the Soviet leadership, which in mid-July 1990 approved the unification of Germany on the basis of the special military status of east Germany, in which NATO security guarantees would apply to east Germany, but non-German NATO troops would not enter it.
-The last provision was later altered to allow non-German NATO troops to enter in an emergency.
-These provisions became the basis for the Treaty on the Final Settlement with Respect to Germany, signed in September.
+An addendum to the Treaty on the Final Settlement with Respect to Germany allowed foreign NATO troops to cross the Cold War line at the discretion of the government of a united Germany.
+Robert Zoellick explained afterward, “we needed to secure that possibility because, if Poland were eventually to join NATO in a second step, we wanted American forces to be able to cross East Germany on their way to be stationed in Poland.”
+The treaty was signed on 12 September.

+In 2022, a 1997 video clip of then-Senator Joe Biden circulated on social media, in which he said although he did not expect a military response, a hostile Russian response was a consideration against admitting the Baltic states (which border Russia).
+In the remainder of his speech, Biden expressed optimism that Russia would eventually become comfortable with the expansion.
+The Baltic states joined NATO seven years later.